mjoand/CourseraGettingAndCleaningData/README.md

 and six possible activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS,SITTING, STANDING and LAYING).

-The first two columns correspond to the identification of each subject+activity pair, with first column corresponding to the subject identification within the 30 volunteer sample and the second column corresponds to the activity identification.
-Each of the remaining 66 columns corresponds to the average for the pair activity+subject of the mean and standard deviation of each measurement in the raw data set.
+The first two columns correspond to the identification of each subject+activity pair, with first column corresponding to the subject identification within the 30 volunteer sample and the second column corresponds to the activity.
+Each of the remaining 66 columns corresponds to the average for the pair activity+subject of the mean and standard deviation of a given measurement collected in the Samsung data set.
 Please see [CodeBook](https://github.com/mjoand/courseraGettingAndCleaningData/blob/master/CodeBook.md) a complete description of each variable.

 Each column is labeled with a descriptive variable name.
 Please see [CodeBook.](https://github.com/mjoand/courseraGettingAndCleaningData/blob/master/CodeBook.md)

 #### 5.Running the run_analysis.R script
 For the script run_analysis.R to be run, it is pre required that the script and a copy of the **UCI HAR Dataset** folder containing the Samsung data are in the the working directory.